Konak kod Hilmije

-Konak kod Hilmije is a Bosnian television sitcom created and written by Feđa Isović and directed by Elmir Jukić.
+Konak kod Hilmije (Hilmija's Inn) is a Bosnian television sitcom created and written by Feđa Isović and directed by Elmir Jukić.

 The first episode of the show was aired on 7 May 2018.
 The so far final, 24th episode of the sitcom was aired on 2 January 2019.
 It has also been shown in Croatia and Serbia.

 Plot

 The plot of the series is located in occupied Sarajevo during World War II in Yugoslavia.
 Everyone comes to Hilmija's Inn.
 From Partisan illegals from the woods, through Chetniks, Ustashas, soldiers of the SS "Handschar", all the way to German soldiers and the commander of the town of Sturmbannführer Schiling.
 Everybody makes conspiracies and problems in which national tensions became less important than personal material interest.

 The plot gets additionally spiced up by two miners, Partisan illegals hidden in the basement, who have been given the task by Josip Broz Tito of digging a tunnel to the German weapons warehouse.